 [ ] I’ve verified that the

-/etc/resolve.conf file on the host machine DOES NOT include the
+/etc/resolv.conf file on all the nodes DOES NOT include the

 [ ] I’ve verified that any existing installations of Docker (and

 lxd have been removed from all nodes, as they will conflict with Anaconda Enterprise.